April 1, 2026 10 min read

 The expense coverage method is dead simple.
 You could do it in a spreadsheet in five minutes.
 Here's the whole thing:

-List your monthly expenses from smallest to largest.
-Take your total monthly dividend income.
-Starting at the top, allocate income to each bill until the money runs out.
-Whatever gets fully covered is funded.
+List your core monthly expenses from smallest to largest.
+Take your estimated monthly dividend income.
+Starting at the top, allocate income to each expense until the money runs out.
+Whatever gets fully covered is a covered expense.
 Whatever gets partially covered is your current frontier.
 Everything below that is locked — your dividends haven't reached it yet.

 That's it.
 Here's what mine looks like right now:

-Thirteen percent.
-That sounds small until you realize it means four bills are done and a fifth is almost there.
+Fifteen percent.
+That sounds small until you realize it means three core expenses are covered and a fourth is most of the way there.
 And last year it was 9%.
-Next year, between new investments and dividend raises, it'll be higher than 13%.
-The bars only move in one direction.
+Next year, between new investments and dividend raises, it could be higher than 15%.
+The bars only move when the underlying portfolio income moves — but historically, for a diversified dividend portfolio, that direction has been forward.

-I call this the Freedom Ladder because that's what it feels like — climbing, one expense at a time, toward a point where all of them are covered.
+I call this the Freedom Ladder because that's what it feels like — climbing, one core expense at a time, toward a point where all of them are covered.
 The order matters.
-Starting with the smallest bills means you see your first funded expense faster, which matters more than you'd think for staying motivated over a decade-long process.
+Starting with the smallest expenses means you see your first covered expense faster, which matters more than you'd think for staying motivated over a decade-long process.

 What Changes When You Track This Way